nadernt/Raspberry-Pi-Nas-Server/readme.md

 </Directory>
 ```

-The above change on some versions will not take effect fix it by bellow lines.
+The above change on some versions will not take effect, fix it by bellow lines.

 ```bash
 sudo a2enmod rewrite
 sudo systemctl restart apache2
 ```

-Preparing the Admin panel.
+###### Preparing the Admin panel

 - Delete the index.html file from /var/www/html/